K2 Expedition

 What is the K2 Expedition?

-The Abruzzi Spur on the Southeast Ridge is the original and most established route, named after Luigi Amedeo of Savoy, Duke of Abruzzi, who first attempted it in 1909.
-It rises approximately 3,461 vertical metres from Base Camp at 5,150 m to the summit at 8,611 m via four high camps.
-The route's notorious sections — House's Chimney, the Black Pyramid, and the Bottleneck Couloir — each require focused technical skills at progressively higher elevation.
-The Bottleneck, a 45–50 degree ice couloir directly beneath an unstable serac field at 8,200 m, demands a strict pre-midnight departure to clear the zone before solar warming destabilises the ice above.
+The Abruzzi Spur on the Southeast Ridge is the original and most established route on K2, named after Luigi Amedeo of Savoy, Duke of Abruzzi, who first attempted the line in 1909.
+The climb rises 3,461 vertical metres from Base Camp at 5,150m to the summit at 8,611m across four high camps.
+House's Chimney, the Black Pyramid, and the Bottleneck Couloir each demand specific technical skills at progressively extreme altitudes.
+The Bottleneck — a 45–50-degree ice couloir positioned directly below an unstable serac field at 8,200m — requires a pre-midnight departure before morning warmth destabilises the ice above.

-The K2 Expedition 2027 by AltiPro Adventures is a 60-day full-board Summer expedition departing Islamabad on 15 June 2027, including the classic Baltoro Glacier approach past the Trango Towers, Masherbrum, and Concordia.
-A maximum of 10 climbers is accepted, with a guaranteed 1:1 Climbing Sherpa ratio, five oxygen cylinders per climber, three structured acclimatization rotations, and an Expedition Doctor at Base Camp for the full season.
-Prior 8,000-metre summit experience is mandatory.
+The AltiPro K2 Expedition 2027 is a 60-day summer expedition departing Islamabad on 15 June 2027, following the classic Baltoro Glacier approach past the Trango Towers, Masherbrum, and Concordia.
+A maximum of 10 climbers are accepted, with a 1:1 Climbing Sherpa ratio, five oxygen cylinders per climber, three structured acclimatisation rotations, and a dedicated Expedition Doctor at Base Camp throughout the season.
+Prior 8,000m summit experience is mandatory.

 Maximum Oxygen Support

-Each climber is provided with five 4-litre oxygen cylinders, a summit mask, and a high-flow regulator.
-Supplemental oxygen use begins at Camp III (7,300m) and continues through the summit and descent.
-Additional oxygen is pre-positioned at high camps with dedicated support for the Sherpa team.
+Each climber receives five 4-litre oxygen cylinders, a summit mask, and a high-flow regulator.
+Supplemental oxygen begins at Camp III (7,300m) and continues to the summit and back.
+Extra cylinders are pre-positioned at high camps with a dedicated Sherpa support team.

-The approach to K2 Base Camp via the Baltoro Glacier is one of the great mountain journeys on Earth — past the Trango Towers, Masherbrum, Cathedral Peak, and Concordia, where K2 fills the entire horizon.
-The approach itself is an expedition within the expedition.
+The journey to K2 Base Camp through the Baltoro Glacier — past the Trango Towers, Masherbrum, Cathedral Peak, and Concordia — is one of the great wilderness treks on Earth.
+The approach itself is an expedition within an expedition.

-The Abruzzi Spur is the original and most established route on K2, taking the Southeast Ridge from Base Camp on the Godwin-Austen Glacier at 5,150 m to the summit at 8,611 m via four high camps.
-The route rises approximately 3,461 vertical metres through steep mixed ground, rock chimneys, ice couloirs, and the infamous Bottleneck.
-It is considered one of the most technically difficult standard routes among all 8,000-metre peaks.
+The Abruzzi Spur is the original and most established route on K2, ascending the Southeast Ridge from Base Camp on the Godwin-Austen Glacier at 5,150m to the summit at 8,611m through four high camps.
+The route gains 3,461 vertical metres of steep mixed rock and ice, culminating in the infamous Bottleneck couloir — one of the most technically demanding passages on any 8,000m peak.

 1